 This pilot watch by the horology masters over at IWC Schaffhausen offers the ultimate aviator aesthetic with its impressive sunburst blue dial, bright white Super Lumi-Nova hands, and the dash of red of the second hand.

-Inside, it lives up to expectations too, with a Swiss-made calibre 79320 with a 44-hour power reserve.
+Inside, it lives up to expectations too, with a Swiss-made caliber 79320 with a 44-hour power reserve.
 The IWC Schaffhausen Pilot’s Le Petit Prince Chronograph also features a soft-iron inner case to protect the movement against magnetic fields—as per all the best pilot watches.

 On the dial, you’ve got a day and date window—plus a chronograph for additional time measurements.
 The sapphire crystal is anti-reflective as well as being one of the most scratch-resistant materials out there.